CSIRO-GeoscienceAnalytics/tsg-xr/README.md

 # tsg-xr

-Tool for loading TSG datasets into Xarray, allowing export to Zarr.
+A tool for loading TSG datasets into Xarray, allowing export to Zarr.